 Particle Emitters

-With your current particle system implementation, you can create particles at a specific point and time.
+>>HEREWith your current particle system implementation, you can create particles at a specific point and time.
 These particles can move and change based on their properties.
 However, particles can be created only when there is an explicit state change such as a key click.
 This becomes restricting when it is desirable to persist the generation of particles after the state change, such as an explosion or firework that persists for a short while after the creation of a new RigidShape object.
 A particle emitter addresses this issue by defining the functionality of generating particles over a time period.

 The Particle Emitters Project

-This project demonstrates how to implement a particle emitter for your particle system to support particle emission over time.
+>>HEREThis project demonstrates how to implement a particle emitter for your particle system to support particle emission over time.
 You can see an example of this project running in Figure 10-3.
 The source code of this project is located in the chapter10/10.3.particle_emitters folder.

 Figure 9-11.
 Running the Particle Emitters project

-The controls of the project are identical to the previous project and supports all of the rigid shape and collision controls.
+>>HEREThe controls of the project are identical to the previous project and supports all of the rigid shape and collision controls.
 The particle system specific controls of the project are as follows:

 Q key: To spawn particles at the current mouse position